There are several things you'll want to consider when choosing your or your loved one's lift chair to make sure it will be comfortable and work well.

-b.
-Does the user need to fully recline?
-Zero Gravity and Infinite position chairs allow for a full recline position while 2 position chairs allow a max 45 degree recline.
+If the user needs to fully recline a Zero Gravity and Infinite position chairs allow for a full recline position while 2 position chairs allow a max 45-degree recline.

 An Overview of Typical Lift Chair Models

 Still unsure of which powered recliner to select?
 The following brief outline of what's available among the electric recliner classes should get you started.

 There are different types of lift chairs to choose from.
 These types typically differ in the number of positions they provide.
 The common types of lift chairs or the two-position chair, the three-position chair, and the infinite position chair, And the zero gravity lift chair.

 - Two-position lift chair

 This lift chair is generally the lowest-priced option and will still help the occupant to get in and out of the chair more safely and easily.
 This chair is also good for those with limited space because it does not take up as much room as the other two choices.
 This chair reclines to approximately a 45-degree angle.
 It also has a footrest that will come up as the chair reclines to allow the person to rest their feet.
 However, the footrest does not operate independently of the chair.
 This chair works well for relaxing and every day seated activities.
 However, it is not so good for sleeping or spending long periods of time in.

 - Three position lift chair

 Three position lift chairs will recline to an almost flat position making them quite comfortable to relax in and even nap in.
 They have a footrest that will come up when the chair is lean back but like the two position lift chair, the footrests do not operate separately from the chair.
 So these chairs work better for people who spend a lot of their day in their lift chair.
 These chairs are also nice for someone who is used to a traditional recliner because they are very similar to these recliners other than having a motor, so the chair can help the occupant to get up and down more easily.

 This lift chair will lay back to a fully reclining position, so it can be used for sleeping.
 It works well for an individual who spends a lot of time in their chair.